-For the beginner it may seem like a large ask but actually there are plenty of marine invertebrates out there that are easy to look after and interesting to keep.
+For the beginner it may seem like a large ask (We would recommend the smaller but great Aqua One Fish Tanks range) but actually there are plenty of marine invertebrates out there that are easy to look after and interesting to keep.
 These include; banded coral shrimp, blood red fire shrimp, blue tuxedo urchin, brittle sea star, bumble bee snail, feather duster, various crabs and spiny star Astraea.

 Invertebrates to avoid are; sea slugs, strawberry cauliflower coral, feather star, venomous sea urchins, carpet sea anemone, large hermit crab, sponges, blue ring octopus, sea apple and green brittle star.